DIY Bistro Table: To Build A Cafe Table

 Then with help from Michelle we got the stone top in place.

 The space still isn’t quite done – the chairs are enroute from Louisiana (don’t ask, long story).
-Once they arrive this weekend, we’ll post an update with the final result!
+Once they arrive this weekend, we’ll post an update with the final result of our DIY bistro table!